spring-media/Carlos/README.md

 - easily [**pool requests**](#pooling-requests) so you don't have to care whether 5 requests with the same key have to be executed by an expensive cache level before even only 1 of them is done. `Carlos` can take care of that for you
 - setup [multiple lanes](#multiple-cache-lanes) for complex scenarios where, depending on certain keys or conditions, different caches should be used
 - [Cap the number of concurrent requests](#limiting-concurrent-requests) a cache should handle
+- [Dispatch](#dispatching-caches) all the operations of your cache on a specific GCD queue
 - have a type-safe complex cache that won't even compile if the code doesn't satisfy the type requirements